-The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
-In addition, all staff are provided with Part One of the statutory guidance Keeping Children Safe in Education, DfE (2022).
+The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are absent from education.
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2023).

-This policy will be reviewed in full by the Trust Board on an annual basis.
-This policy was reviewed and agreed by the Trust Board in September 2022.
-It is due for review in September 2023 or sooner with any changes in statutory guidance.
+This policy will be reviewed in full by the Governing Board on an annual basis.
+This policy was last reviewed and agreed by the Governing Board in September 2023.
+It is due for review in September 2024